tedliosu/sample_of_personal_scripts/README.md

     that generator script also showcases my basic AWK coding skills, but I certainly won't want to risk others having an easier time hacking my University accounts by making that script public.

+- Explain more about "update_all_python_stuff.sh" in this README